|Proper Name||The Great Padashan Empire|

 The interior of the Padashan Empire is vast and dry with poor soil.
 Little farming is conducted her as most of the land supports only hardy grasses and scrub brush.
 These large barren regions are collectively known as the Drylands.

 The Nupar River is extremely important to the Empire.
 Most of the Padashan population lives in tiny villages that lie along the course of this mighty river or one of its tributaries.
+The valley of the Nupar River has good soil and is able to sustain abundant crops.
+This, combined with controlled seasonal flooding and clever irrigation, allows surplus crops which support a denser population.
+Both literally and spiritually, the entire empire depends upon this river.

 Camels, sheep and goats are the most common beasts of burden and food animals in Padashan.
 Emus and llamas are found in the higher elevations.
 River oxen are found in the lowlands, but are used mainly for labor rather than food.
 Horses are found in the broad grasslands and are raised by the wealthy as steeds.
 The dryer regions are infested with beetles and scorpions.